ppps2019/ppps2019.github.io/_info_articles/registration.md

 | IEEE Life Member | $450 | $375 |
 | Retired/Unemployed | $550 | $450 |

-There are several addition options that can be added to your registration.
+There are several additional options that can be added to your registration.
 These are:

 | Option | Fee |
 | ------ | --- |